 INSTRUCTOR: Professor Brooke Shipley, SEO 312 or 508, firstname.lastname@example.org

-OFFICE HOURS: Monday at 12pm, Friday at 2pm in SEO 312; or by appointment (right before or after class is also a good time for questions)
+OFFICE HOURS: TBA and by appointment (right before or after class is also a good time for questions)

 COURSE OBJECTIVES: The goal of this two credit hour course is to aid MSCS teaching assistants in developing teaching skills and methods.
 The course also addresses problems that may arise in the classroom and offers insights and mentoring for a successful graduate career.